ROBERT BUSH | DURATION: 57 MINUTES

 IN THIS EPISODE

-- Robert describes the Arts & Science Council (ASC) and what makes it unique.
+Robert describes the Arts & Sciences Council (ASC) and what makes it unique.

 To Learn More About Robert

 What is the power of art for you?

 How do you see art and culture changing?

 We invite your posts on our Facebook page.